 Living in America?
 If you get your access to the internet through an independent ISP over DSL, your service might become more expensive soon.
 Or slow.
 Or disappear entirely.

-CTIA Facebook has launched a fresh attack on the mobile market, unveiling a brand new version of its social networking service for BlackBerry smartphones as well as two new mobile hooks for its much-balleyhooed app development platform.
+CTIACTIA Facebook has launched a fresh attack on the mobile market, unveiling a brand new version of its social networking service for BlackBerry smartphones as well as two new mobile hooks for its much-balleyhooed app development platform.
+With his morning keynote at CTIA Wireless I.T. & Entertainment, the mobile trade show now into its second day in downtown San Francisco, Facebook co-founder Dustin Moskovitz called the mobile market "his personal passion".
+Then he trumpeted two new mobile extensions for Facebook Platform, the fledgling API that encourages third-party developers build their own apps for the service.

 IBM is bulking up its storage software division by buying privately held storage resource management firm, Novus Consulting Group (NovusCG).
 Financial terms were not disclosed.